 Main purpose: Spring/ summer field work

-If you’re interested in getting the best lineman boots for the money, you can’t fail with the Carolina Logger boots.
-For one thing, they’re really versatile, you can even use them for logging, which is a terrific thing if you’re working more jobs.
+If you want good value for money, you can’t fail with the Carolina Logger boots.
+To start with, they’re really versatile, you can even use them for logging, which is a terrific thing if you’re working more jobs.
 But these boots are also great for linemen, especially considering they’re EH-rated so they can protect you against electrical hazards.

 With their soft toes, you can rest assured these boots are comfortable right out of the box, so they don’t need a breaking in period.
 They also run true to size, so that’s another relief if you don’t want to spend time browsing reviews and size charts to decide what you’re getting.